fuxic/docs/content/getting-started/fixing-npm-permissions.md

 #### Tip: Consider npx

-If you are using npm version 5.2 or greater, explore [npx](https://www.npmjs.com/package/npx) as one way to run executables without encountering this permissions issue.
+If you are using npm version 5.2 or greater, explore [npx](https://www.npmjs.com/package/npx) as an alternative way to run global commands, especially if you just need a command occassionally.
 Click here to read an excellent article about [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).